Ark7 vs Realbricks: A Comprehensive Comparison

 Both Ark7 and Realbricks make it simple for investors to buy shares of rental properties, with iOS, Android, and web apps that use U.S. dollars and an easy investing experience.
 Where they diverge is in the details that matter most to investors.

-Realbricks emphasizes debt-free properties, no personal lockup periods, and a structure that allows liquidity much sooner.
+Realbricks emphasizes debt-free properties, no personal lockup periods, and a planned structure that is designed to create more flexibility around liquidity options.
 On top of that, Realbricks’ dividend payouts have historically trended higher, putting more income back into investors’ hands.

-For those weighing the options, both platforms are accessible and user-friendly — but Realbricks delivers more flexibility, historically stronger dividend returns, and a more reasonable path to liquidity that makes sense for all investors.
+For those weighing the options, both platforms are accessible and user-friendly — but Realbricks delivers more flexibility, historically stronger dividend returns, and a more reasonable planned path to potential liquidity that will make sense for all investors.

 FAQ